MutantShakes/NoSQL_End_Term/readme.md

 ## Acknowledgments

 We acknowledge the help of Prof. Vinu E Venugopal for helping us with the clarity of the project, and helping us understand the approximate workflow of the project.
-It was an incredible project to work with, and helped us understand the working of each datastore, along with the intricate details for each of Pig, Hive, MySQL and MongoDB.
+It was an incredible project to work with, and helped us understand the working of each datastore, along with the intricate details for each of Pig, MySQL and MongoDB.